Doug's Career at Verizon

 Since December 15, 2000, my family and I are back in the USA, just after the completion of the merger of GTE and Bell Atlantic to form Verizon.
 I have functioned as a Systems Engineer offering expertise on technical and operational aspects of the Billing system that Verizon has sold to CANTV (in Venezuela) and to Portugal Telecom.
 From June of 2002 to March of 2009, I worked night shifts on the domestic side of Verizon by running, monitoring, and trouble-shooting all mainframe application systems (including CBSS) for all regions of the United States.

-Since late 2016, I am now working in Cloud Computing, utilizing public cloud technologies of Amazon Web Services (AWS).
+From late 2016 to first quarter of 2019, I worked in Cloud Computing, utilizing public cloud technologies of Amazon Web Services (AWS).
 Further, I was recently certified as both an AWS Developer (Associate Level) and an AWS Solutions Architect (Associate Level).
 See my AWS page.
-Using an AWS platform with Linux instances, I am maintaining and enhancing a web application utilizing Java, Maven & SpringBoot, Web Service API's, React/Redux, HTML5, CSS3, Java Script, and MySQL
+Using an AWS platform with Linux instances, I was maintaining and enhancing a web application utilizing Java, Maven & SpringBoot, Web Service API's, React/Redux, HTML5, CSS3, Java Script, and MySQL.

 As of June, 2002, I am now working at the main Tech Center at One East Telecom Parkway in Temple Terrace, Florida.
 There are four security clearance areas that I must pass before I can sit at my desk and work with my group.